dovecot/documentation/source/configuration_manual/event_filter.rst

 ^^^^^^^^^^^^^^^^^^^^

 .. dovecotadded:: 2.3.0
-.. versionchanged:: v2.3.12 filtering changed to use the common filter language (see :ref:`event_filter_new_lang`)
+.. dovecotchanged:: 2.3.12 filtering changed to use the common filter language (see :ref:`event_filter_new_lang`)

 Events can be filtered inside the ``metric`` blocks (see :ref:`statistics`)